There are loads of articles on how to manage your time to achieve work-life balance, but a factor that’s often neglected is managing your energy.

 Avoid overcommitment: In last Monday’s post I gave you tips on how to avoid doing too much.
 You have to be firm with your boundaries, not only with other people but also with yourself.
 Be realistic about how much you can take on, and still do everything well without exhausting yourself.

-Avoid unnecessary learning curves: If someone wants you to volunteer to coordinate and set up and event and you’ve never done it before, take a good look at your schedule before you agree to the task.
+Avoid unnecessary learning curves: If someone wants you to take on a role you’ve never done before, take a good look at your schedule before you agree to the task.
 Figuring out something you’ve never done before requires time and energy to cope with a big learning curve.
 There are plenty of people who like to coordinate events/ bake in mass quantities/ run a fundraiser/ foster homeless puppies.
 Pass the task on to them.
 You’ll have more energy for your higher priority responsibilities.

 How do you balance your energy to be able to give enough at work and at home?